-Every year, thousands of American citizens make the decision to move to Canada.
+Every year, thousands of American citizens make the decision of moving to Canada from USA.
 Some are attracted by economic opportunity, others are sponsored by a spouse or partner, while many other Americans come to work or study in Canada on a temporary basis.
 Indeed, some are enticed by more than one of these factors, or other considerations.

 The United States and Canada were, by and large, settled and governed by immigrant communities — and both continue to receive hundreds of thousands of newcomers from around the world on an annual basis.